cokelaer/damona/README.rst

   registry.txt file name and version are included in the name.
 * ability to download any image from internet if user provide the name and version to cope with different naming conventions;
+* remove registry from recipes if possible and put metadata inside the singularity.
+If not found, a registry is required

 Changelog
 =========